-- factorization of the output layer using simple frequency-based classes to avoid expensive normalization over the full vocabulary - training the neural net jointly with a simple maximum entropy model with N-gram features, to avoid huge hidden layers (denoted as RNNME model)
+- factorization of the output layer using classes to avoid expensive normalization over the full vocabulary - training the neural net jointly with a maximum entropy model with N-gram features, to avoid huge hidden layers (denoted as RNNME model)

-For the following experiments, we used lattices generated with the Kaldi speech recognition toolkit [30].
-To allow comparability with previous work, the 100-best lists used in this work are the same as those used in [25].
-The triphone GMM acoustic models were trained on the SI-84 data further described in [31].
+For the following experiments, we used lattices generated with the Kaldi speech recognition toolkit [34].
+To allow comparability with previous work, the 100-best lists used in this work are the same as those used in [28].
+The triphone GMM acoustic models were trained on the SI-84 data further described in [35].
 We tested with the 20k open-vocabulary task.
-Note that while we do not use advanced acoustic modeling techniques such as SGMMs [32] and speaker adaptation, the base-line system achieves comparable results as is common in the language modeling research [33] and is sufficient for comparison of advanced language modeling techniques.
+Note that while we do not use advanced acoustic modeling techniques such as SGMMs [36] and speaker adaptation, the baseline system achieves comparable results as is common in the language modeling research [37] and is sufficient for comparison of advanced language modeling techniques.

 The ASR system produced lattices using a pruned trigram model with Good-Turing smoothing, from which we generated the 100-best lists that are used in the rescoring.
-The baseline N-gram language models used for rescoring are a modified Kneser-Ney 5-gram (KN5) [34] (denoted as KN5) with singleton cutoffs, and a KN5 model without any N-gram cutoffs.
+The baseline N-gram language models used for rescoring are a modified Kneser-Ney 5-gram (KN5) with singleton cutoffs, and a KN5 model without cutoffs.

 Next, we trained a RNNME model with 10 hidden neurons and 1000M parameters for a concurrent hash-based ME model using 4-gram features.
 We used 200 classes in the output layer.
-Next, we trained RNNME models with the same configuration and with additional features that represent the topic information in the current sentence and with exponential decay $\gamma = 0.9$.
+Next, we trained RNNME models with the same configuration and with additional features that represent the topic information in the current sentence and with exponential decay $\gamma=0.9$.
 We reset the feature vector at the beginning of each new sentence, thus the features represent only the topic of the current sentence.
 This places fewer constraints on the training and test phases (the order of sentences can be random).
-Results are presented in Table 5, where it can be seen that the topic information is very useful and leads to 0.4% - 0.6% WER reduction.
-Moreover, from a purely language modeling perspective, we obtain perplexity improvements in this domain as well.
+Results are presented in Table 6, where it can be seen that the topic information is very useful and leads to 0.4% - 0.6% WER reduction.

 We trained additional RNNME models with 200 hidden neurons and with 40 LDA features, to see the potential of topic information in larger models.
-As can be seen in Table 5, we obtain similar reductions in perplexity as with the smaller models; nevertheless, it is harder to obtain improvements in word-error-rate over the large RNNME-200 model.
-We have explored several scenarios including combination with the KN5 model, always obtaining improvements of 0.1% - 0.2%.
-Still, the perplexity of the RNNME-200+LDA-40 model is by more than 5% lower than of the RNNME-200 model; thus in this task the improvements are sometimes small but always consistent across metrics and setups.
+As can be seen in Table 6, we obtain similar reductions in perplexity as with the smaller models; nevertheless, it is harder to obtain improvements in word-error-rate over the large RNNME-200 model.
+We have explored several scenarios including combination with the